Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Numerical Experiments

-\paragraph{Sensitivity to the safeguard $M$.} We study how the choice of the threshold $M$ influences both the plain and momentum variants of our proposed step sizes.
+\textbf{Sensitivity to the safeguard $M$.} We study how the choice of the threshold $M$ influences both the plain and momentum variants of our proposed step sizes.
 The experiment is a synthetic phase‑retrieval task with $n=300$ samples and dimension $d=10$; rows of $\boldsymbol{A}$ and the vector $b$ are drawn i.i.d. from $\mathcal{N}(0,1)$.
 We run \ref{eq:ssm} equipped with \ref{eq:sgd-sps-M} and \ref{eq:ima} equipped with \ref{eq:ima-sps-M} for $100$ epochs, using a batch size of $n/10=30$.
 Three values of the safeguard are tested, $M\in\{1,10,100\}$, and for the momentum experiment, we set $\l_t=9$, which is equivalent to the heavy‑ball parameter $\b=0.9$.
 Each configuration is averaged over three independent trials; mean curves and one‑standard‑deviation bands are reported in \Cref{subfig:pr_sgd_sens,subfig:pr_ima_sens}.
-Consistent with the bounds of \Cref{thm:sgd-M-lip,thm:ima-M-lip}, a larger $M$ tightens the neighborhood: both algorithms converge to progressively lower error plateaus as the safeguard increases.
+Both algorithms converge to progressively lower error plateaus as $M$ grows, confirming that the safeguard controls the size of the limiting neighborhood.

-\paragraph{Comparison with existing Polyak step sizes.} We next benchmark the safeguarded rules against their best‑tuned classical counterparts.
+\textbf{Comparison with existing Polyak step sizes.} We next benchmark the safeguarded rules against their best‑tuned classical counterparts.
 The task is a synthetic SVM with $n=300$ samples and dimension $d=100$; both the feature matrix $\boldsymbol{A}$ and the label vector $b$ are drawn from $\mathcal{N}(0,1)$ as in the previous section.
 For \ref{eq:sgd-sps-M} and \ref{eq:sgd-sps-M} we sweep the safeguard over $M\in\{0.01, 0.1, 1.0, 1.0, 10.0, 100.0\}$.
 The plain \ref{eq:ssm} is tuned over four learning rates $\g\in\{10^{-4},10^{-3},10^{-2},10^{-1}\}$, while the constant step size \ref{eq:ima} baseline is tuned over $\h\in\{10^{-4},10^{-3},10^{-2},10^{-1}\}$ for two momentum choices: $\l_t=9$ (equivalent to $\b=0.9$) and $\l_t=t$. \ref{eq:sps*} \citep{garrigos2023function} and \ref{eq:ima-sps} \citep{gower2025analysis} require the exact optimal values $f_i(x^*)$.
 To approximate these quantities we run deterministic (full‑batch) subgradient descent for $50,000$ iterations and treat the final iterate as $x^*$.
 All methods are trained for $100$ epochs with batch size $n/10=30$.
 Every experiment is repeated three times with independent data draws; mean trajectories and one‑standard‑deviation bands are plotted in \Cref{subfig:svm_sgd_comp,subfig:svm_ima_comp}.

 The safeguarded Polyak rules dominate the competition on this non-smooth problem.
 In the plain‑\ref{eq:ssm} setting (left panel) the best tuned \ref{eq:sgd-sps-M} consistently outperforms both tuned fixed‑step size \ref{eq:ssm} and \ref{eq:sps*}, achieving lower final error and faster early progress.
 The \ref{eq:ima} experiments (right panel) paint the same picture: \ref{eq:ima-sps-M} is superior to \ref{eq:ima-sps}, and the momentum coefficient $\l_t=9$ is clearly preferable to $\l_t=t$.
 These results confirm that the safeguard delivers practical gains in addition to its theoretical advantages.